stridecolossus/JOVE/doc/blog/part 2 - triangle demo/rendering.commands.md

 We are finally on the last lap for the goal of this phase of development - rendering a simple triangle.

-The final component we need to complete the demo is command sequence for drawing the triangle and a simple render loop that acquires and presents a frame.
+The final components we need to complete the demo is the command sequence for drawing the triangle and a simple render loop that acquires and presents a frame.

 ---